How to start a campfire

 In my opinion, the best way to start a campfire is using a lighter or matches.
 Lighters are nice because they usually work when wet.
 Matches are nice because you can just place the lit match on the tinder.

 There are other ways to light a fire too (like using a flint and steel, a ferro rod, a magnifying glass, friction, etc.).
 If you are counting on having a fire and haven’t tried these methods beforehand, I would suggest that you bring some matches or a lighter as backup.
-In my experience, these methods are harder than they look.
+Trust me, these methods are a lot trickier than YouTube makes them look.

 Now pull out your pie iron and whip up a treat!